Exidia glandulosa: Habitat and distribution

 Exidia glandulosa is a wood-rotting species, typically found on dead attached branches of broadleaf trees, especially oak, occasionally hazel or beech.
 It is a pioneer species capable of colonizing living or recently dead wood.
 A study of the wood decay process in attached oak branches showed that E. glandulosa is a member of a community of eight basidiomycetous fungi consistently associated with the decay of dying branches on living trees.
 Specifically, its role is to disintegrate the tissue of the vascular cambium, which loosens the attached bark.
 It persists for some while on fallen branches and logs.
-Fruit bodies are normally produced in the autumn and winter.
-Its global distribution is uncertain because of confusion with E. nigricans, but it is present in Europe at least.
+The fruit bodies are normally produced in the autumn and winter.

+Its global distribution outside of Europe is uncertain because of confusion with E. nigricans.

 Edibility

-While nonpoisonous, one field guide says Exidia glandulosa is inedible, though it has also been reported to be edible.
+While nonpoisonous, one field guide says E. glandulosa is inedible, though it has also been reported to be edible.